Connecting your rights: Economic, social and cultural rights (ESCRs) and the internet

-We believe that a broader approach will contribute to filling many of the current gaps and divisions in the discourse on human rights and the internet and will produce evidence and tools that can be used to support evidence-informed internet policy making, particularly in developing countries that have resisted a human rights-centric approach to internet policy and regulation.
+How will this be achieved?We will encourage developing countries to adopt a rights-based approach to internet policy and support ESCR activists to include internet issues in their advocacy.
+Through research, training and influencing policy, we will produce evidence and tools to advance internet policy making, particularly in developing countries that have typically resisted a human rights approach to internet policy and regulation.

 - Gather information on economic, social and cultural rights instruments, how they relate to the internet, and what internet policy frameworks apply to these rights at global, regional and national levels.

 - Conduct an analysis to better understand the perspectives and positions of actors involved in internet and ECSR-related policy processes.